-Since its inception in 1996, nearly 1000 teachers have taken part in Arkema’s Science Teacher Program.
+Since its inception in 1996, nearly 1,000 teachers have taken part in Arkema’s Science Teacher Program.
 These teachers have gone on to share their knowledge with more than 50,000 students nationwide – many from socio-economically disadvantaged homes.
-In 2014, 18 elementary school teachers from ten local schools participated in the King of Prussia program.
+In 2015, 13 elementary school teachers from eight local schools participated in the King of Prussia program.

 - Cristo Rey High School Work / Study Program – Arkema partners with the Cristo Rey Philadelphia High School to provide four students with real life work experience.
 The students work one day a week at Arkema’s KOP site, from September through June.
 Their assignments are in office services, talent acquisition, talent management, and marketing.
 Cristo Rey is an independent, college preparatory Catholic school for under-represented urban students that helps build skills to succeed in college and the modern workplace.
 Based on a successful model used in 24 cities across the U.S., teams of four students work five days per month in partnering corporations, which provide them with invaluable work experience and subsidize approximately 60% of the cost of their education.